‘The Young And The Restless’ News: Eric Braeden Previews His Memoir, Reveals His Father Was A Member Of The Nazi Party

 Eric discusses his once-strained relationship with The Young and the Restless co-star, Peter Bergman (Jack Abbott).
 Years ago, they had a dressing room brawl which almost led to his departure from the soap opera.

 “I couldn’t say much [about it] because I signed a [non-disclosure] agreement at the time, but I am very glad to say that Peter and I mended fences a long time ago.
-I respect him enormously, and he and I are good for the show—good together.
+I respect him enormously, and he and I are good for the show — good together.
 It was one of those unfortunate things that happened, but I will say that I did not start it.
 Never have, never will.”

 Braeden also talked about an unnamed actor that tried to get him fired.
 He doesn’t name the actor, but it’s pretty clear that he was speaking of Michael Muhney (former Adam Newman).

-The Young and the Restless patriarch said, “I debated whether or not to write about that but what the son of a b***h did to me was egregious.
+“I debated whether or not to write about that but what the son of a b***h did to me was egregious.
 It needed to be said.
-He was an excellent actor, but he’s lucky he’s walking in one piece.”
+He was an excellent actor, but he’s lucky he’s walking in one piece,” The Young and the Restless patriarch said.

 All in all, Eric Braeden says he’s had a great life.
 He has been a part of the Young and the Restless for 36 years.
 He adds that it wasn’t always easy on the set, but he is happy that he stuck with it and will stick around for as long as they will have him.